asmaps/vue-drf/README.md

 Displays a model with editable fields from DRF.
 Uses an OPTIONS-request to dertermine fields and their properties (read_only, type, etc).
 Use a HyperlinkedModelSerializer on the django side, because vue-drf relies on the `url` field.

+Non-readonly fields are clickable and change to an appropriate input field (uses vue-formular) to be edited.

+The `url` field will automatically be displayed as a link.

+#### Example code

 JS:
 ```javascript
 export default {